-Since onboarding with SmartRoutes, we’ve helped Le Patissier to put a structured and robust Delivery Route Planning solution in place.
+Since onboarding with SmartRoutes, we have helped Le Patissier put a structured and robust Delivery Route Planning solution in place.

 They’ve now got the ability to serve the maximum number of home deliveries possible, whilst giving their full attention to the products and business that has made them the successful business that they are today.

 They saw significant reduction on time spent planning routes and answering customer queries.
 In addition, they also brought visibility to their delivery operations and made life easier and more predictable for their drivers.